Apple faithful line up for latest, larger iPhones

 "I'll wait for the second edition," she said, "when they've worked out the kinks."

-(Story refiled to correct typographical error in first paragraph, "adopters" not "adapters")
+(story refiled to fix typographical error in first paragraph, "adopters" not "adapters")

 (Additional reporting by Colleen Jenkins; Editing by Lisa Von Ahn and Andrew Hay)